University of Maryland Medical System

 The hospitals and health systems that comprise UMMS are:

-- University of Maryland Medical Center - One of the nation's oldest teaching hospitals, this 669-bed facility -- located in downtown Baltimore -- is home to the Greenebaum Cancer Center, the R Adams Cowley Shock Trauma Center, the University of Maryland Hospital for Children and the University of Maryland Division of Transplantation.
+One of the nation's oldest teaching hospitals, this 816-bed facility -- located in downtown Baltimore -- is home to the University of Maryland Marlene and Stewart Greenebaum Cancer Center, the R. Adams Cowley Shock Trauma Center, the University of Maryland Children's Hospital and the University of Maryland Division of Transplantation.

-- University of Maryland Medical Center Midtown Campus - This 238-bed teaching hospital offers a full spectrum of health care for more than 110,000 people annually.
-Maryland General has been providing superior and accessible community health care in West Baltimore and Midtown for more than a century.
+This 208-bed teaching hospital offers a full spectrum of health care for more than 110,000 people annually.
+University of Maryland Medical Center Midtown Campus has been providing superior and accessible community health care in West Baltimore and Midtown for more than a century.

-- Kernan Hospital - This 133-bed facility, located in Woodlawn, is the state's largest rehabilitation and orthopaedic hospital serving both adults and children.
+This 144-bed facility (formerly Kernan Hospital), located in Woodlawn, is the state's largest rehabilitation and orthopaedic hospital serving both adults and children.
 It also houses the University of Maryland Complementary Medicine Program.